Ajn0r/house-buddy/README.md

 If the user clicks that then the information on how to save money on tax if they sell their property, and how using house buddy can make life easier for them

+#### Contact

+The contact page consists of a short text encouraging the user to get in touch and suggesting what the user could contact House Buddy about.

+On large screens, the form is on the right of the text, and on medium and smaller it is below the text.

+The user has to input their name, and email, choose from a list of subjects to why they want to get in touch, and then the message.
+All fields are required.

+The form is sent to a house buddy email with emailJs, so the contact form is fully functional.
+Once sent the user will be displayed a modal with a success message.

+#### The blog page

+The blog page greets the user with an image with the text “The house buddy blog” on top.
+Under the image, there are four cards each showing a blog post.
+The card has the category on top, followed by the title, date published, and then the first 17 words of the post, encouraging the user to read more.

+On the top right corner, there is an icon for comments with the number of comments and a heart with the number of likes each post has.

+When there are more than four posts the pagination will appear, it has up to four pages, in the future, I would probably go for another logic behind the pagination but for this project, it’s unlikely to be more than four.

 #### Blogpost detail

 The blog post detail page is where the user can read the full blog post, it’s also where they can like and comment on the post.